wpatruno/UE5-MersenneTwisterRandom/README.md

 - Pre-generate random values for real-time critical code
 - Consider using static methods for one-off generations

-## 🤝 Contributing

-Contributions are welcome!
-Please ensure:
-- Code follows UE5 coding standards
-- New functions include proper documentation
-- Mathematical algorithms are well-commented
-- Performance implications are considered

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔗 Links

 - [Mersenne Twister Wikipedia](https://en.wikipedia.org/wiki/Mersenne_Twister)